 Along with Bombay Talkies, New Theatres and The Prabhat Film Company, Chandulal Shah’s Shree Ranjit Movitone Company was one of the great institutions of the studio era.
 With stars like Gohar, E Billimoria, Madhuri, Motilal, Khurshid and KL Saigal on its payroll, the studio’s boast like MGM in Hollywood was, “There are more stars in Ranjit than in the heavens!”

 Ironically, Chandulal Shah entered the film industry purely by chance.
 Born on April 13, 1898 in Jamnagar, he studied at Sydenham College in Bombay and in 1924, got a job at the Bombay Stock Exchange.
 The following year he was called by the Laxmi Film Company to direct a film Vimla (1925), as its director Manilal Joshi was bedridden.
 Shah not only directed the film but also went on to do two more pictures for the company, Panch Danda (1925) and Madhav Kam Kundala (1926) before returning to the Stock Exchange.
 His solicitor friend, Amarchand Shroff, who was with the Laxmi Film Company, brought him over to the Kohinoor Film Company.
 Here, he first came into contact with Gohar Mamajiwala, also known as Glorious Gohar, a contact that eventually developed into both a personal and professional relationship.
 He achieved a strong social media presence which helped his fame and his books to spread and become known.
-He tells the story in interviews, that he got started on the right foot in this regard by working with a serviced that allowed him to buy 50 instagram followers daily to grow organically.
+He tells the story in interviews, that he got started on the right foot in this regard by working with a serviced that allowed him to free instagram followers and buy 50 instagram followers daily to grow organically.
 Fake Instagram and Twitter followers, by my definition, are fake or dead accounts, and also real accounts from users in countries that have no influential value to the profile.
 Both of these types of followers are easy to buy.
 Here you will get a best ingramer review for instagram traffic tools.
 From there his social presence grew exponentially, and everyone was therefore eager to read news on how his next projects were coming along, and even better, when they were finally released.